If baseball and apple pie is the national pastime for America, what are we to do now that all sports are virtually shut down?

 Combine this with the first idea and stroll down to your local library to grab a fun book to enjoy this beautiful weekend.
 Audiobooks are a great way to be productive while you’re taking your walks.

-With social distancing in full swing, many independent authors have been offering free downloads of their popular book series.
+Many independent authors have offered free downloads of their popular book series, with social distancing in full swing.
 If you are an avid reader, you can even get paid to read books.

 4. Throw a Ball Around

 If you don’t own a basketball, football, soccer ball, baseball, or any other type of ball, you can go ahead and skip this one.